 Many of us love our caffeine fix first thing in the morning.
 Whether it's black coffee, a vanilla latte, or your standard iced skinny hazelnut macchiato, extra shot, light ice, and no whip.
 But — you may have to push pause on your order for a few days after getting your tooth pulled.
 While it's a very common and simple dental procedure, you'll need to properly care for yourself and follow your dentist's instructions to heal.
 So, should you drink coffee after a tooth extraction?
 The answer is — no, you should not.
 You should help your mouth on its way to a quick recovery so you can quickly get through the drive-thru coffee line.

 Can I Drink Coffee After A Tooth Extraction?

-- Avoid drinking through a straw for 24 hours.
+- Don't use a straw for 24 hours

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.